Chelsea fans feeling disappointed after latest defeat

 Furthermore, with the FIFA World Cup being round the corner, they’re offering all kinds of attractive offers (including free bets) to punters interested in betting on the showpiece event of the sport.
 Wondering how to get free bets for 2018 World Cup and make the most of such offers?
 Click on the link to find out!
 Getting back to Chelsea’s defeat, they’ve been really lacking in the self-belief department lately.

 Chelsea’s lack of belief

 On the stroke of half-time, Christian Eriksen’s stunning strike levelled the scoreline and resurrected his side’s chances of winning the match, and in that moment it was evident to the Blues fans that once again an opposition goal had managed to crack Chelsea’s fragile morale this season.
 Amongst the Premier League teams, Burnley, Manchester City, Arsenal, Bournemouth and Manchester United had all managed to overcome Antonio Conte’s struggling side by targeting their lack of belief, an issue which has plagued the club all of this season.

 The club’s manager spent a majority of the second half pacing around Chelsea’s technical area with his hands in his pockets, visibly perturbed about a potential loss, and this fear was realised in the 66th minute when Dele Alli scored the second of his two goals and sealed the match for his side.
 “Is there a fire drill?” sang the ecstatic Tottenham fans as the home team’s supporters shuffled out of the stadium after the final whistle, ashamed of their team’s disappointing performance.

 A need to rethink Abramovich’s approach

-There was a similar period in the club’s history during the 1960s and 70s, when defeat seemed almost inevitable at every match, and while Chelsea was able to recover from its slump at that time, it remains to be seen whether a similar revival can be achieved for the Blues yet again.
+There was a similar period in the club’s history during the 1960s and 70s, when defeat seemed almost inevitable at every match, and while Chelsea were able to recover from their slump at that time, it remains to be seen whether a similar revival can be achieved for the Blues yet again.